codypiersall/pynng/README.md

     git clone https://github.com/codypiersall/pynng
     cd pynng
-    pip install -e .
+    pip3 install -e .

-(If you want to run tests, you also need to `pip install pytest` and `pip install trio`, then just run `pytest`.)
+(If you want to run tests, you also need to `pip3 install pytest` and `pip3 install trio`, then just run `pytest`.)

 pynng might work on the BSDs as well.
 Who knows!